+Most students need to use federal student loans or private student loans to fund their college educations.
 When you take out federal student loans to pay for school, the loans are either Direct Subsidized Loans or Direct Unsubsidized Loans.
 Direct Subsidized Loans are federal student loans available to undergrads that do not accrue interest while the student is in school or when loans are deferred after graduation.

-Direct Unsubsidized Loans are also federal loans and students must complete the FAFSA to be eligible.
-However, eligibility for Direct Unsubsidized Loans isn’t based on financial need, and students are responsible for interest on Direct Unsubsidized Loans, even while in school or while your loans are in deferment after graduation.
+Direct Unsubsidized Loans are also federal loans, and students must complete the FAFSA to be eligible.
+However, eligibility for Direct Unsubsidized Loans isn’t based on financial need, and students are responsible for interest on Direct Unsubsidized Loans, even while you’re in school or while your loans are in deferment after graduation.
 If you don’t make interest payments, the unpaid interest is added to your loan balance, making repayment more costly.

 Subsidized vs. unsubsidized student loans: Understanding the difference